symfony/symfony-docs/introduction/http_fundamentals.rst

 Every conversation on the web starts with a *request*.
-The request is a text message created by a client (e.g. a browser, a smartphone app, etc) in a special format known as HTTP.
+The request is a text message created by a client (e.g. a browser, a smartphone app, etc) in a special format known as HTTP request.
 The client sends that request to a server, and then waits for the response.

 Take a look at the first part of the interaction (the request) between a